Battle of Łomża: Offensive Russian 1st and 12th Armies

 On March 14, Yanushkevich again pointed out to Ruzsky the need to "consolidate and improve the current position."
-The next day, N. Ruzsky turned for clarification to the Quartermaster General of the Stavka, General of Infantry Yuri Danilov, who formulated the immediate task for the armies of the North-Western Front: to hold a bridgehead on the left bank of the Vistula River, stop the enemy’s advance between the Vistula and the Neman and defeat him in order to occupy more advantageous positions for the defense of Bobr and Tsarev.
+The next day, Ruzsky turned for clarification to the Quartermaster General of the Stavka, General of Infantry Yuri Danilov, who formulated the immediate task for the armies of the North-Western Front: to hold a bridgehead on the left bank of the Vistula River, stop the enemy’s advance between the Vistula and the Neman and defeat him in order to occupy more advantageous positions for the defense of Bobr and Tsarev.
 For broader actions, as Danilov believed, it was necessary "to equip, first of all, our army and save on firearms."

-On the night of March 17, N. Ruzsky issued a directive to continue the offensive.
+On the night of March 17, Ruzsky issued a directive to continue the offensive.
 The offensive of the 1st and 12th Army during March 17–24 did not bring success, despite continuous attacks with huge losses in manpower.

 On March 25, there was a temporary lull.
-M. von Gallwitz, sent P. von Hindenburg a report on the operation, estimating Russian casualties at 100,000 men (including 42,000 prisoners) and his own at 37-38 thousand men.
+Gallwitz, sent P. von Hindenburg a report on the operation, estimating Russian casualties at 100,000 men (including 42,000 prisoners) and his own at 37-38 thousand men.
 He concluded that no decisive success was achieved during the fighting, but everything was done to nullify all Russian attempts to break through the front.

-The activity of operations on the front of the 1st and 12th armies began to decrease.
-This became especially noticeable after the dismissal of N. Ruzsky, commander-in-chief of the armies of the North-Western Front, on March 26, and his quartermaster general M. Bonch-Bruyevich, “for health reasons”.
+The activity of operations on the front of the 1st and 12th Armies began to decrease.
+This became especially noticeable after the dismissal of Ruzsky, on March 26, and his quartermaster general M. Bonch-Bruyevich, “for health reasons”.
 On March 30, General of Infantry M. Alekseyev, who had previously been chief of staff of the armies of the Southwestern Front, was appointed the new commander-in-chief.

-On March 28, A. Litvinov created the M. Pleshkov group for further actions, uniting the XIX, XXIII and I Siberian army corps and the detachment of M. Grabbe under his command.
+On March 28, A. Litvinov created the M. Pleshkov group for further actions, uniting the 19th, 23rd and 1st Siberian Army Corps and the detachment of M. Grabbe under his command.
 But the reconnaissance carried out showed that the enemy positions are “almost a continuous trench, sometimes the trenches are located in several tiers”, with ditches, palisades, barbed wire fences, with wire fences and nets.
 The attack had to be abandoned.
 The troops received an order from P. Pleve on March 29 "to strengthen as firmly as possible in the positions they occupied and defend them in the most stubborn way."